 Apart from popular and regional Hindu traditions, America is also home to guru-led movements and renunciate traditions.
 Indeed, some temples areand promote the teachings of a particular guru.
-For instance, The International Society for Krishna Consciousness (ISKCON, also known as the Hare Krishnas) has maintained a significant presence since its founding in America in the 1960s.
-Another legacy of the guru-led movements is the immense popularity of yoga, which despite primarily being a fitness and health-focused industry, is seen by 63% of the American population as ‘spiritual’.17
+For instance, the International Society for Krishna Consciousness (ISKCON, also known as the Hare Krishnas) has maintained a significant presence since its founding in America in the 1960s.
+Another legacy of the guru-led movements is the immense popularity of yoga, which despite primarily being a fitness and health-focused industry, is seen by 63% of the American population as ‘spiritual’.23

 Most forms of Buddhism have some representation in America, though their numbers and presence varies.
 For instance, Theravada Buddhism is primarily followed by Sri Lankan, Thai, Burmese, Cambodian and Lao immigrants and their descendants.
 However, the Vipassana movement (also known as Insight Meditation) is particularly popular among white Americans.

 Mahayana Buddhism also has a large presence, with one of its most recognisable forms being the Chan/Zen tradition.
-While Chinese Chan and its Korean (Son) and Vietnamese (Thien) versions are mostly practised by Asian Americans, Japanese Zen Buddhism has been popular among non-Asian Americans since the 1950s.
+Chinese Chan and its Korean (Son) and Vietnamese (Thien) versions are mostly practised by Asian Americans, Japanese Zen Buddhism has been popular among non-Asian Americans since the 1950s.
 The broad distinction between Asian Buddhists and white American Buddhists reflects differences in the practices emphasised (particularly meditation for the latter) and organisational structures.

 Native American Worldviews